 10. Service Areas, Loading Docks, and Mechanical and Solar Equipment.

 A. Trash.
-Trash and recycling dumpsters or similar collection areas shall be in the rear or to the side of buildings and screened from view from adjacent public rights-of-way, properties, and pedestrian walkways.
+New trash and recycling dumpsters or similar collection areas shall be in the rear or to the side of buildings and screened from view from adjacent public rights-of-way, properties, and pedestrian walkways.
 Enclosure and/or screened areas must have adequate storage space for landfill, compostable, and recyclable materials collection dumpsters and/or compactors.

-C. Mechanical Equipment.
-Mechanical Equipment includes any heating, ventilation, air and conditioning equipment (HVAC) or electrical machinery, as well as air compressors, hoods, mechanical pumps, exterior water heaters, water softeners, utility and telephone company transformers, meters or boxes, garbage cans, storage tanks, generators, electric vehicle (EV) chargers, geothermal wells, and similar elements.
+B. Mechanical Equipment.
+New Mechanical Equipment includes any heating, ventilation, air and conditioning equipment (HVAC) or electrical machinery, as well as air compressors, hoods, mechanical pumps, exterior water heaters, water softeners, utility and telephone company transformers, meters or boxes, storage tanks, generators, geothermal wells, and similar elements.
 If mechanical equipment is located at-grade, and is visible from an adjacent street or sidewalk, it shall be screened by a fence or landscape material.
 All mechanical equipment or penthouse screening placed on a roof shall be set back from the roof line by a distance at least equivalent to the height of the screening in order to minimize visibility from surrounding streets.

-D. Mounted Solar Energy Systems.
-A mounted system on or integrated into the construction of a structure, such as, but not limited to, a roof mounted solar energy system shall be permitted provided:
+C. Mounted Solar Energy Systems.
+A mounted system on or integrated into the construction of a structure, such as, but not limited to, a roof mounted solar energy system shall be permitted provided the buildings is physically and structurally designed to support rooftop solar energy systems.

-1. They shall be mounted as flush as possible to the roof; and

-2. Buildings must be physically and structurally designed to support rooftop solar energy systems.

-E. Ground-Mounted Solar Systems.
+D. Ground-Mounted Solar Systems.
 A ground mounted system on a rack or poles that rests on or is attached to the ground shall be permitted, subject to site plan review.

 11. Dimensional Standards The following dimensional and other standards set forth in Table 7, annexed to this Bylaw and made a part of it, shall apply.